Last Updated on by Talita

 - St Vitus Cathedral, Czech Republic: This grandiose-looking piece can be found in Prague and is the country’s national sanctuary.
 Construction on this famous Czech cathedral began in 1344, which makes it one of Europe’s oldest Gothic churches and was mostly done during the 14th century – but its construction has been altered many times over the centuries as wars came and went, so you’ll see plenty of different styles here plus some incredibly ornate carvings on the exterior.
 It is also worth mentioning that this is one of Europe’s most visited attractions and has a bell tower that stretches to the sky with spires, so if you want to go here, make sure it is open!

-- St Stephen’s Cathedral, Austria: This stunning example of Gothic architecture can be found in Vienna, where you’ll discover it still serves as a Catholic Church today!
+- St Stephen’s Cathedral, Austria: This stunning example of Gothic architecture can be found in Vienna, what makes it an instagrammable place, where you’ll discover it still serves as a Catholic Church today!
 Its construction took almost 200 years to complete, which means that plenty of different architects were involved with its design along the way, including Mathias von Esterhazy, who was involved during the Middle Ages.
 Also notable is the fact that this Gothic cathedral contains thousands of pipes which makes it very popular with musicians.

 - Sagrada Familia, Barcelona: Antoni Gaudi got involved with this stunning building’s construction and worked on it until when he died, which means that this famous Spanish cathedral still isn’t finished yet – but it has blown away plenty of visitors who have gone to see it so far.
 This place uses modernist architecture, an emerging architectural style back during the 19th century, while its neo-Gothic design adds to Catalonia’s incredible heritage sites list.